Franciacorta wine is the result of nature and human's talent. In this case, Maurizio Zanella's talent of Ca' del Bosco.

 The Arnaldo Pomodoro Gate introduces us to the art of winemaking but also to other forms of art.
 Where does this passion for contemporary art come from and why in the vineyard and its spaces?
 How are the works kept in the vineyard chosen?

 I have always loved sculpture and modern art.
-Sculpture, in particular, is three-dimensional, just like the three sensations of wine: sight / smell / flavour.
-A painting was, therefore, not enough, as I wanted important dimensions that could be displayed.
-And to point out that wine has evolved, I wanted to make an alliance with the more cultured world of art.
+Sculpture, in particular, is three-dimensional, just like the three sensations of wine: sight/smell / flavour.
+A painting was, therefore, not enough, as I wanted essential dimensions that could be displayed.
+And to point out that wine has evolved, I wanted to ally with the more cultured art world.

 Nothing you see in Ca’ del Bosco was bought in galleries.
-Each piece is an interview, a quarrel, a provocation, almost a real courtship that I have undergone for years with every artist to convince them to do a certain thing.
-Pomodoro, to whom I proposed cutting one of his sculptures in two so that it would open to make a gate, said: ”I don’t make gates.”
+Each piece is an interview, a quarrel, a provocation, almost a real courtship I have undergone for years with every artist to convince them to do a sure thing.
+Pomodoro, to whom I proposed cutting one of his sculptures in two so that it would open to make a gate, said: ”I don't make gates.”
 It took me years to convince him.
 Mitoraj, exhausted by my insistence after three years, has agreed to make a wonderful sculpture.

-As for the photo book 11 Fotografi, 1 vino, (published by Skira and exhibited in Milan, Tokyo and Paris) I told photographers: ” You can do whatever you want except photograph the labels and the writing.”
+As for the photo book 11 Fotografi, 1 vino, (published by Skira and exhibited in Milan, Tokyo, and Paris), I told photographers: ” You can do whatever you want except photograph the labels and the writing.”
 I wanted it to be art and not advertising!
-Ca’ del Bosco is not a museum but there are pieces that enhance the visit.
+Ca’ del Bosco is not a museum, but some pieces enhance the visit.

 Based on your experience and knowledge of the area, what should the wine sector focus on to remain competitive in a complex moment like the current one?